Bacterial vaginosis is an infection of the vulva and vagina. It is associated with an imbalance of bacteria in the vagina.

-Treatment is important even if you do not have any symptoms.
 The main course of treatment is prescription antibiotic pills or vaginal creams.
 Finish all medication as prescribed by your doctor even if the symptoms have gone away.
 This can prevent the infection from recurring.

 Avoid sexual intercourse during treatment.
 If you do have sexual intercourse, use condoms.
 Usually, male sexual partners do not need to be treated.
 Talk with your doctor about the best treatment plan for you.